 How to Become a Teacher in Fort Worth

-The Fort Worth Independent School District (FWISD) oversees over 140 K-12 schools that provide education to more than 84,000 students, offering many employment opportunities for prospective teachers.1 Teachers in the Fort Worth public school system must possess a minimum of a bachelor’s degree, have completed an approved teacher preparation program, and must pass the appropriate Texas Examinations of Educator Standards (TExES) to earn a teaching certificate through the Texas Education Agency (TEA).
-Requirements to teach at private or charter schools in Fort Worth may differ based on individual school guidelines as the state does not require educators in private or charter schools to hold Texas teacher certification.
+The Fort Worth Independent School District (FWISD) oversees over 140 K-12 schools that provide education to more than 84,000 students, offering many employment opportunities for prospective teachers.1 Teachers in the Fort Worth public school system must have a teaching certificate from the Texas Education Agency (TEA).
+Requirements to teach at private or charter schools in Fort Worth may differ based on individual school guidelines.
 Continue reading to learn more about teaching opportunities in Fort Worth.

 Fort Worth Teacher Certification Requirements

-To work as a classroom teacher in the Fort Worth Independent School District, you must hold a bachelor’s degree, have completed an approved teacher education program, and have passed the state TExES exams.
+To work as a classroom teacher in the FWISD, you must hold a bachelor’s degree, complete an approved teacher education program, and pass the state TExES exams.
 The traditional way to complete these requirements is through an approved bachelor’s degree program with a teaching component.
 More detailed information about becoming a teacher through the traditional pathway in Texas can be found on our Texas teacher certification page.

-Aspiring teachers in Fort Worth who have a bachelor’s degree but did not complete teacher preparation can pursue Texas alternative teacher certification.
-An alternative program can be completed in as little as one year including coursework and practice teaching, after which you will need to pass the same state TExES exams as traditional applicants.
+Aspiring teachers in Fort Worth who have a bachelor’s degree but have not completed teacher preparation can pursue Texas alternative teacher certification.
+An alternative program can be completed in as little as one year including coursework and practice teaching, after which you must pass the same state TExES exams as traditional applicants.
 To learn more about this option, visit our Texas alternative teacher certification page.

 Teacher Certification Programs in Fort Worth